 Also see the HathiTrust Data Availability and APIs page for further information.

 The University of Michigan Library has released our own open-source OAI toolkit on SourceForge.
 This toolkit contains both a harvester and a data provider, both written in Perl.
+There is documentation about how to use the harvester.

 If you have questions about OAI harvesting, please send them to firstname.lastname@example.org.